GaaneshT/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the `untag` command with one or more tags.
+1. User requests to remove specific tags from all students.
 2. TutorSynch removes all occurrences of the specified tags from every student.
 3. TutorSynch shows the updated student list reflecting tag removal.